Stop Losing Air Through Leaky DuctsPortland Duct Sealing

 Suspect Your Ducts Are Leaking?

-Our technicians can perform a duct leakage test and provide a detailed sealing estimate.
+We'll run a duct leakage test and give you a detailed sealing estimate — no charge.

-We inspect all accessible ductwork in your attic, crawlspace, basement, and unconditioned areas.
-We identify leaks at joints, connections, and boot-to-drywall transitions, and document findings with photos.
+We check every accessible duct run in the attic, crawlspace, basement, and unconditioned areas.
+We mark leaks at joints, connections, and boot-to-drywall transitions, and photograph everything.

 Duct Leakage Testing (Optional)

-For homes with significant efficiency concerns, we can perform a duct blaster test to measure exactly how much air your system loses.
-This provides baseline data to verify improvement after sealing.
+For homes with major efficiency concerns, we run a duct blaster test to measure exactly how much air you're losing.
+That gives us a baseline number to prove the improvement after sealing.

 Surface Preparation